 The separation from traditional practices, such as those of the Bwiti Missoko, has contributed to its restricted status in many regions.
 If you are considering using Iboga for detoxification, particularly for addiction, it is essential to work with an experienced healer or shaman like Moughenda, who can ensure its safe and effective use.

 Definitely!
-After reserving your iboga retreat, you’ll be connected with a personal concierge.
+After reserving your retreat, you’ll be connected with a personal concierge.
 They will assist you every step of the way, providing preparation instructions, informative materials, and thorough packing lists to ensure you're ready for the experience.

 Iboga, in its raw root bark form, plays a key role in Bwiti Missoko traditions, providing a holistic healing process that touches the physical, emotional, mental, and spiritual realms.
 With Moughenda's expertise, it is also employed in medically supervised detox programs for drug and alcohol addiction, utilizing its full therapeutic benefits while acknowledging potential risks.
 In contrast, Ibogaine, a compound extracted from Iboga, is often used in detox centers outside Gabon.
 While Ibogaine can aid in detox by interacting with opiate receptors, it lacks the complete spiritual essence of Iboga, often leading to temporary results that require multiple treatments.
 Moughenda's 60-day detox program integrates Iboga’s detoxification properties with the deep spiritual healing of Bwiti Missoko ceremonies, offering a full-body and soul recovery that pharmaceutical Ibogaine treatments may miss.
 For lasting recovery, Moughenda's traditional approach offers a more comprehensive solution.
 Book a discovery call to learn more about the Detox program.